lucapette/lucapette.github.com/_drafts/what-i-think-about-when-programmers-talk-about-speed.markdown

 for Accenture.
 But to me, it sounds like "oh the gigantic pile of bullshit coming from the manager that has no clue, again."
 That's my usual reaction to the word and I don't like to use it at all because of this reason.
-I must confess I tried to find a better word for a long time and I ended up settling down for programmers' performance when it comes about measuring our job.
+I must confess I tried to find a better word for a long time but I ended up settling down for programmers' performance when it comes about measuring our job.

 With this premise in mind, I told her I was surprised and then she asked me to